ReadyMouse/crypto4cfos/modules/module-2-blockchain/_posts/2025-02-07-apps-wallets-addresses.md

 1. **Edge Wallet** is another popular option for privacy-minded folks, particularly for mobile users.
 It supports multiple cryptocurrencies and provides features like built-in exchange functionality, allowing users to trade between different cryptocurrencies without leaving the app.
 Edge Wallet also emphasizes security through features like biometric authentication and encrypted storage.

 > **Note** The term "wallet" can be very confusing, vague, and imprecise.
-Sometimes it refers to the App, sometimes the currency-speicifc container inside an App, and sometimes the address to that currency-speicifc container.
+Sometimes it refers to the App, sometimes the currency-specific container inside an App, and sometimes the address to that currency-specific container.

 [TODO: Insert some screenshots of wallets and apps, with different wallets, and addresses.]

 Other notable apps include:
 - **Trust Wallet**: Mobile-first wallet with support for thousands of cryptocurrencies
 - **Exodus**: Desktop wallet with built-in exchange and portfolio tracking
-- **YWallet**: Multi-address capibilitiy with labeling features
+- **YWallet**: Multi-address capability with labeling features

 Each app has different security features, and different supported cryptocurrencies.